Corregidora (novel): Section III

 The third section opens with Ursa remembering the suicide of the Melrose woman and her childhood friend, May Alice.
 May Alice was older than Ursa and taught Ursa what penises and periods were.
 In high school, May Alice started having sex with a boy from school, Harold, and became pregnant.
 After Mama told Ursa not to hang around May Alice anymore, Ursa did not see her until she had her baby and once more before she moved.
 Mary Alice asked Ursa why she didn't like her any longer and called Ursa a child for not telling her.
 Then, Ursa remembers how Mama did not like her singing the blues, which led her to move to the city and apply at Happy's.
 Ursa remembers meeting Mutt at Happy's, sitting with him after her performance and talking about the blues.
 After this, Ursa and Mutt began talking in Ursa's dressing room, where Ursa learned that Mutt's great-grandfather bought his and his wife's freedom.
 When his great-grandfather got into debt, they took his wife, and he went crazy.
 That night, Mutt made a sexual advance, but Ursa turned him down, remembering the Corregidora women.
 They did not have sex until their wedding night.
 After four months, Mutt began watching the other men at Happy's and pressuring Ursa to stop performing.
 Ursa remembers the building tension between them over Mutt's jealousy and mood swings.
 One Friday night, Mutt and Ursa go to Dixieland to see a band from Chicago.
 Mutt embarrasses Ursa by grabbing her butt and trying to grind, so Ursa does not take his hand to dance again and goes to the bathroom instead of singing.
 The married couple went home, and Mutt defends his actions and threatens her for not taking his hand.
 The next night Mutt shows up to Happy's drunk and is thrown out after trying to take Ursa off of the stage.
 When Ursa leaves Happy's after the evening show, Mutt drunkenly returns to confront Ursa and knocks her down the stairs.

 Section IV

-This section flashes forward to June of 1969 when Ursa is forty-seven and still working at the Spider.
+This section flashes forward to June 1969 when Ursa is forty-seven and still working at the Spider.
 Ursa speaks to a man who is performing at the Drake hotel about the blues and remembers how Corregidora raped her Great Gram.
-Ursa had not seen Sal since she left Happy's and had only run into to Tadpole a few times since leaving him.
+Ursa had not seen Sal since she left Happy's and had only run into Tadpole a few times since leaving him.
 She heard that Tadpole had gotten together with Vivian and sold Happy's.
 Ursa saw Jeffrene downtown who told her that she had pneumonia recently.
 Jeffrene also mentioned that Cat was living in Versailles and had a hair accident, and she asked Ursa if she would go see her.